Dre Campbell Farm

 Good Companion Plants for Thyme

-Thyme is a fragrant herb that thrives nicely alongside certain vegetables, herbs, and even flowers in the garden.
+Thyme is a fragrant herb that thrives nicely alongside certain vegetables, herbs, and flowers in the garden.
 Some of its best companions are:

 Other good neighbors for thyme include parsley, oregano, scallions, potatoes, summer savory, sage, tomatoes, strawberries, shallots, blueberries, eggplant, and brassicas.
 It also does well next to other flowers, such as marigolds and roses.